jacqinthebox/vagrant-kubernetes/README.md

 I really wanted the cluster to have a custom clustername, else they are all named `kubernetes` :)
 This can only be done with a configfile for kubeadm.

-This is why [script](https://github.com/jacqinthebox/vagrant-kubernetes/blob/master/kubernetes-vagrant-install.sh) takes in 3 arguments: clustername, san1 and san2.
+This is why the [script](https://github.com/jacqinthebox/vagrant-kubernetes/blob/master/kubernetes-vagrant-install.sh) takes in 3 arguments: clustername, san1 and san2.

 With these arguments, a configfile is created for the kubeadm init: